Jan 27, 2017

 Eventually, it was time to pack up and finish the last leg of our adventure.
 We knew a storm was approaching and that the route ahead of us was largely unknown.
 On the morning of March 22, ten days after our journey began, it was time to embark on the traverse that would lead us back to civilization.

-It began with a 2,000-foot descent from the Sara Umga La Pass, faltering through breakable crust with sleds of gear strapped between us.
+It began with a 2,000-foot descent from the Sara Umga La Pass, faltering through breakable crust with sledges of gear strapped between us.
 From there, we landed on the Tos Glacier and, for 10 miles, we followed the undulating ice in sweltering heat, stripped down to our long underwear.
-Our sleds did not like the terrain and we struggled as they flipped and spun in protest.
+Our sledges did not like the terrain and we struggled as they flipped and spun in protest.
 The endless, untouched ski descents surrounding us were the only things distracting us from our misery.
-By mid-afternoon we came upon the first signs of the rushing Tos river as the glacier came to an end and the valley finally began to descend. naively, we decided to push on.
+By mid-afternoon, we came upon the first signs of the rushing Tos river as the glacier came to an end and the valley finally began to descend. naively, we decided to push on.

 A few more hours and we were exhausted; we had dropped 6,000 feet over 12 miles, all in 8 hours.
 We found a small, relatively safe spot to set up camp and lick our wounds—and polish off the litre of whiskey we’d been hauling around, our previous high altitude headaches preventing us from consuming it earlier.
 It would be our first time sleeping below 14,000 feet in nearly two weeks.

 The next day, after a tense discussion of whether to continue along the river or struggle up the valley walls, we left the dreaded Tos for the surrounding ridge tops — and, we hoped, the teammates and porters who had stuck to the ridgeline.